 For reasons having to do with the heart Croce’s music became important to us.
 He was at the height of his popularity and though many others around us were fans, we sloughed off their interest with a shrug because they were not privy to the special connection we had to his songs.
 Time In A Bottle naturally developed into our song.
 Young and crazy in love, with hormones jumping like popcorn, we carried on a far-removed bi-national romance in an era before today’s electronic wizardry.
 There was no such thing as e-mail, Skype, cell phones, Facebook, or Google machines.
 Long distance calls were few and far between because those were expensive and reserved only for emergencies.
 Three hundred-some miles separated us.
 For periods of many months our communications would be entirely at the mercy of the postal service.
 Watching and waiting to check the daily mail had a talisman-like quality for both of us.
 Letters were written and read with a yearning glee that had no restrictions or boundaries—our secret dreams and emotions were stripped naked long before we actually shed our clothes.

-Now forty years and counting later, with more miles logged than can be counted we remain together and remarkably still like each other with an abiding passion.
+Now forty-six years and counting later, with more miles logged than can be calculated we remain together and remarkably still like each other with an abiding passion.
 In a neat weaving together of personalities, Anita enjoys putting on wandering shoes too.
 It’s never difficult to persuade her it’s time to be on the road again—she reads the antsy signs in me.

 Metaphorically speaking, in our life together there’s been sweet stretches of grassy pastures, but between those spells, we’ve been over pothole riddled laneways, up and over steep hills, through jagged valleys, and navigated our way around a whole whack of ditches.
 It seems that we’ve done most of our growing traveling on gravel roads where love either deepens or dies.
 Ours has dug spiderweb roots that are intertwined and always spreading out—taking all the turns into consideration, the hard way every time road has been good to us.